Do Men Snore More Than Women?

-There are many reasons why we may find it hard to sleep, with snoring being one of the most common culprits of a disrupted nights rest.
+There are many reasons why we may find it hard to sleep, with snoring being one of the most common culprits of a disrupted night’s rest.
 About half of the population will snore at some point in their lifetime, whether this is a long-term situation or simply a few noisy nights.
-However, what has become noticeable is that it is usually men portrayed as the noisy sleepers.
-So are men much more likely to succumb to a snoring slumber, or are women just more commonly making their complaints heard when they hear men snore?
+However, what has become noticeable is that it’s usually men portrayed as the noisy sleepers.
+So, are men much more likely to succumb to a snoring slumber?Or are women just more commonly making their complaints heard when they hear men snore?

 As the body tries to breathe naturally, the blockages in the airways cause pressure, making the soft tissues near the airway vibrate, which is what causes the snoring noise we hear.
 How loud the snoring noise is depends on how blocked the airway is, with a bigger blockage making the snores louder.

 Though half of us will snore at some point in our lives, there are certain factors that can make it more likely that you will do so.
 These include being older, as lack of muscle tone can make obstructions more likely.
 Being overweight can also have an adverse effect, as fatty tissue on the neck can put pressure on your airways.
 More temporary situations such as colds and nasal congestion can also increase your likelihood of snoring, as well as habits such as smoking and drinking.
 If you tend to sleep in a position with your head tilted downwards, then you’re much more likely to snore.
 And it also appears that your gender has a role in determining the likelihood of you becoming a snorer in the future, with 40 per cent of adult men being snorers, compared to 24 per cent of adult women.

 Numbers vary, but around a third of men snore in comparison to a fifth of women, making it clear that the fairer sex really do snore less.
 There are a range of reasons as to why this is the case, with biology being the main contributing factor.